HamStudy/examtools-docs/content/docs/cve/cveTeams.md

  *  Click **Edit**, to **Change team admin permissions**.
  *  The team admin's *call sign and license class* will display along with the **Name:** which may use the Display Name from the VE's Profile, if entered.
  *  **Credentials:** - Displays how many VECs the admin is accredited with.
- *  **Permissions** (select from the drop down) - Choose from *Owner, Co-owner and Schedule*
+ *  **Permissions** (select from the drop down) - Choose from *Owner, Co-owner, Schedule, Print Exams*
  *  You can have one or more Owners who are co-equal -- this means that any of them can even remove the others from the team account.
 Because of this, most teams will want to just have a single Owner who is the primary person responsible and then add others as "co-owners".
 A co-owner can do anything an owner can except add or remove other owners or co-owners.
-Selecting schedule will allow that memeber to create and edit sessions for the team.
+Selecting schedule will allow that member to create and edit sessions for the team.
+Those VEs with the Print Exams permission can generate and print exams.
  *  Click **Cancel**, if you want to discard changes or **Save** when editing is complete.
  *  If you would like to return to the list of team accounts, click the **back arrow** in the upper left corner under **Manage Team Account**.